Do you want to move your site or blog from WordPress.com to WordPress.org?

 On the next page, you’ll now be asked to choose a plan.
 Since you’re just getting started, you can choose the basic plan that also includes a free domain and free SSL.
 You can always upgrade your account as your site grows.

-You can now either choose an existing domain you have or purchase a new domain for free.
-If you weren’t using a custom domain on WordPress.com, we recommend getting a new domain anyways since it’s free.
+You can now either choose an existing domain you already own or purchase a new domain for free.
+If you weren’t using a custom domain on WordPress.com, we recommend getting a new domain since it’s free.

 You’ll now be prompted to enter your account information.
-For easy registration, you can sign in with Google with just a couple of clicks.
+For easy registration, you can sign in with your Google login info with just a couple of clicks.

 Note: Choosing the 36 months plan will get you the best value for your money!

 Once you have configured your plan, scroll down the page further to enter your payment details.
-You will need to agree to their Terms of Service and then, click Submit.
+You’ll need to agree to their Terms of Service and then, click Submit.